DeiElecti/God-Index.html/DualiPhoneRecorder/README.md

 - `RecordingCoordinator` sends a stop command to the peer when a recording ends so both devices stop simultaneously.
 - Thumbnails are now generated automatically when each recording completes.
+- `ClipMetadata.swift`: stores alignment data.
+When both clips are available, `RecordingCoordinator` computes their audio offset and writes it to a sidecar JSON file.

 The code is written for Swift 5 and iOS 13+.
 It is not a full Xcode project but can be integrated into one.